 After we visited the gallery, we decided to get a cup of coffee at Anni’s Market on the corner.
 We have given up consuming caffeine on a regular basis, but every once in a while we like to indulge in a nice “cup of joe.”

-Anni’s Market located on 253 Main St in Kingfield.
+Anni’s Market located at 253 Main St in Kingfield.

 Anni’s Market decorated for the holidays.

 The front of Anni’s Market.

 Before going home, we decided to make our way to Reny’s in Farmington.
 We usually visit the Reny’s in Madison, but this store was on our way.
 If you ever make a visit to Maine, you have to visit a Reny’s.
 It is a department store that carries a wide variety of merchandise.
 They are located in different areas around the state of Maine and a visit to these stores is a real adventure!